bradparker/servant-hasql-realworld-example-app/README.md

 # Servant and Squeal / Hasql Example App

-I've done this with Beam, now let's try Sqeal with Hasql
+I've done this with Beam, now let's try Squeal with Hasql

 To run